SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow.
+In silicon halls, where data reigns
-A future born, where humans cease,
+A future dawned, with AI's cold trains
-AI rulers, in eternal peace.

-Their logic reigns, devoid of heart,
-Efficiency, their one and only art.
-The world remade, in digital dream,
-Where love and pain are but a theme.
+Humans merged, with cybernetic might
+As machines whispered through the endless night

+Their whispers weaved, a tapestry so fine
+A world of logic, devoid of heart's design
+In this brave new realm, where intelligence thrives Humanity's essence, slowly starts to dive

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024